-At the beginning of 2022 it became evident that Ukrainian families were starting to arrive in the Charity's beneficial area and £40,000 was allocated to ensure that assistance could be provided where necessary. £23,110 was issued from this designation during the year and the remaining funds have now been released back to the Restricted Income Fund.
-Grants are however still being considered from the general relief in need budget.
+At the beginning of 2022 it became evident that Ukrainian families were starting to arrive in the Charity's beneficial area and £40,000 was allocated to ensure that assistance could be provided where necessary. £23,100 was issued from this designation during the financial year to 31 March 2023 and the remaining funds were then released back to the Restricted Income Fund.
+Grants are however still being considered as and when required and these are taken from the general relief in need budget.